A dichotomy theorem for $\Gamma$-switchable $H$-colouring on $m$-edge coloured graphs: Introduction

-For a fixed non-negative integer $m$, an \emph{$m$-edge coloured graph} is an ordered pair $G = (G_u, \sigma)$ where $G_u$ is a graph and $\sigma$ is a function that assigns each edge of $G_u$ a colour from $\{ 1, 2, \dots, m \}$.
+Formally, for a fixed integer $m \geq 1$, an \emph{$m$-edge-coloured graph} is an ordered pair $G = (G_u, \sigma)$ where $G_u$ is a graph and $\sigma$ is a function that assigns each edge of $G_u$ a colour from $\{ 1, 2, \dots, m \}$.
 We call $G_u$ the \emph{underlying graph} of $G$.
-As noted above, we restrict attention to the case where $G_u$ is simple.
-We say $G$ is a \emph{cycle} if the underlying graph $G_u$ is a cycle, and similarly for paths, trees, etc..
+As noted above, we restrict our attention to the case where $G_u$ is simple.
+We say $G$ is a \emph{cycle} if the underlying graph $G_u$ is a cycle, and similarly for paths, trees, etc.

-Given $m$-edge coloured graphs $G$ and $H$, a \emph{homomorphism} of $G$ to $H$ is a function $f:V(G) \to V(H)$ such that if $uv$ is an edge of colour $i$ in $G$, then $f(u)f(v)$ is an edge of colour $i$ in $H$.
-We sometimes use the notation $f: G \to H$, or $G \to H$ to denote a homomorphism $f$ of $G$ to $H$, or when the name of the function is not required,

-Two $m$-edge coloured graphs $H_1$ and $H_2$ are \emph{homomorphically equivalent} if there exist homomorphisms $H_1 \to H_2$ and $H_2 \to H_1$.
-Homomorphic equivalence is an equivalence relation on the set of $m$-edge coloured graphs.
-If $H_1$ and $H_2$ are homomorphically equivalent, then there is a homomorphism of a $m$-edge coloured graph $G$ to $H_1$ if and only if there is a homomorphism of $G$ to $H_2$.
-After noting that every bipartite graph is homomorphically equivalent to $K_1$ or $K_2$, the Hell-Ne\v{s}et\v{r}il Homomorphism Dichotomy Theorem can be restated in the language of homomorphic equivalence as: \emph{If the fixed graph $H$ is homomorphically equivalent to a bipartite graph, then \hhom is solvable in polynomial time.
-If $H$ is not homomorphically equivalent to a bipartite graph, then \hhom is NP-complete.}